 PSAT/NMSQT: The Preliminary SAT (PSAT) is a valuable tool for students.
-Pinellas County Schools pays for all 9th and 10th grade students to take the PSAT in order to evaluate the skills that each student has develop in critical reading, mathematics and writing based on nationally normed data.
+Pinellas County Schools pays for all $9^{th} - 11^{th}$ grade students to take the PSAT in order to evaluate the skills that each student has develop in critical reading, mathematics and writing based on nationally normed data.
 The PSAT is an effective way for students to start getting ready for the SAT and provides personalized feedback about their academic strengths and weaknesses, which leads to stronger preparation for life beyond high school and greater success in college and careers.

-In addition to providing this test free of charge to all 9th and 10th grade students, we strongly encourage 11th grade students to pay the small fee to take the PSAT.
-This is the final opportunity to take the PSAT and it is the only year that the PSAT results are considered to qualify a student to be recognized as a National Merit Scholar, Hispanic Scholar, or Achievement Scholar.
+In 11th grade, PSAT results are considered to qualify a student to be recognized as a National Merit Scholar, Hispanic Scholar, or Achievement Scholar.
 These three recognitions all award significant scholarships for eligible students who meet the criteria and complete the requirements.
 For more information, contact the PCS Advanced Studies office at (727) 588-6466.